HW-PlayersPatch/Development/Props/Change List.md

 - Speed 650->600 -8% (to match hw2c as they should not be faster than a probe)

 #### Lance Fighters
-- Damage vs hw1 corvettes +27%
+- Damage vs hw1 corvettes +100% (were doing poorly in hw1 corvette matchups)

 #### Missile Corvettes
 - Maybe Skip: Damage vs hw1 fighters +110% (gives vaygr a way to kill defense fighters)